shihaohong/hrsf101-week10-assignment/README.md

 ## Back-end

 ### Database
-- [ ] Using MySQL, create a schema to store your contact information.
+- [X] Using MySQL, create a schema to store your contact information.
 You may seed the database with dummy data to test functionality

 ### Server
-- [ ] When a GET request is made to /api/contacts, respond with a list of contacts (just start with some made up list)
+- [X] When a GET request is made to /api/contacts, respond with a list of contacts (just start with some made up list)
-- [ ] When a POST request is made to /api/contacts, update your database with a new entry.
+- [X] When a POST request is made to /api/contacts, update your database with a new entry.

 ## Front-end

 ### Display Contacts
-- [ ] Display a list of contacts from hardcoded data.
+- [X] Display a list of contacts from hardcoded data.
 Make sure to only the first name and last name.

 ### Search Contacts

-- [ ] Add a search bar so that a user may see if a contact is in the list.
+- [X] Add a search bar so that a user may see if a contact is in the list.
 - [ ] After a user submits the search, display all matches (or partial matches) to that first or last name.
 - [ ] Handle the case of "no contact by that name found" gracefully.

 ### Add/Remove Contacts Contacts
+****** STILL NEED TO ADD VALIDATIONS ******
-- [ ] Make form for users to add contacts functional.
+- [X] Make form for users to add contacts functional.
 Add validation to ensure that every field cannot be empty.
-- [ ] Display only user added contacts, not the hardcoded data.
+- [X] Display only user added contacts, not the hardcoded data.
-- [ ] Add a button to remove contacts, prompting for validation so that the user needs to confirm before deletion.
+- [X] Add a button to remove contacts, prompting for validation so that the user needs to confirm before deletion.

 ### Favorites
 - [ ] Add a button to each list item that allows the user to toggle a 'favorites' property.